jbarratt/serialized.net/_posts/2009-10-16-flickrpress-now-available-turns-flickr-rss-to-wordpress-posts.markdown

 <li>The exact same stuff (title, description) that I'd want on a photo blog is available when I upload to Flickr.</li>
 </ol>

 So, FlickrPress was born.
-It's a fairly simple perl script, intended to be run as a cron job, which uses <a href="http://search.cpan.org/perldoc?WordPress::Post">WordPress::Post</a> to create new blog posts for every flickr photo it finds with a certain tag, from certain users.
+It's a fairly simple perl script, intended to be run as a cron job, which uses [WordPress::Post](http://search.cpan.org/perldoc?WordPress::Post) to create new blog posts for every flickr photo it finds with a certain tag, from certain users.

 <div style="text-align:center;"><img src="http://serialized.net/wp-content/uploads/2009/10/FlickrPress-flow.png" alt="FlickrPress Workflow" border="0" width="579" height="317" /></div>

-Check out the <a href="http://serialized.net/FlickrPress">FlickrPress page</a> for downloads and installation instructions.
+Check out the [FlickrPress page](http://serialized.net/FlickrPress) for downloads and installation instructions.